Satela-wow/wow-3.3.5-dxvk/README.md

 The purpose of this is to **increase FPS** in most cases, as well as potentially fix some (gpu) issues and allow for some extra configuration.

 I've tested this build and config for a very long time with very little crashes or problems on my AMD gpu, and some other people used the same files successfully.
+However I do not offer any support if anyone is having problems with it.

 ## How to install
 Download by clicking on 'Code' -> Download zip.